apiato/documentation/docs/components/main-components/requests.md

 being handled by your application as well as retrieve the input, cookies, and files that were submitted with the request.

-To generate new requests you may use the `apiato:make:request` interactive command:
+To generate new requests, you may use the `apiato:make:request` interactive command:

 ```
 php artisan apiato:make:request